EliGurarie/EliGurarie.github.io/_posts/2020-07-01-Social-P-Values.md

   - spatial statistics
 ---

 This is my first blog post on this site.
-It is therefore, in large part part, an experiment to see if this whole [blogging mechanism](https://medium.com/20percentwork/creating-your-blog-for-free-using-jekyll-github-pages-dba37272730a) works.
+It is therefore, in large part part, an experiment to see if this whole [blogging mechanism](https://mmistakes.github.io/minimal-mistakes/about/) works.
 Foolishly, it is a long post, and an ambitious one (technically speaking).
-Also - foolishly, it is laden with content and context.
+Also - foolishly - it is laden with both content and context.

 The context is that I've spent too much of the past few days trying to answer a question that I thought would be fairly straightforward.
-Now that I have *a* solution (which is only mostly satisfactory), it seems it will make the overlong journey more worthwhile to record some of the twists and lessons along the way.
+Now that I have *a* solution - which is only mostly satisfactory, it seems it will make the overlong journey more worthwhile to record some of the twists and lessons along the way (*never mind that it took an* ***additional*** *few days trying to get this blog to post!*).
 There are some fun themes here, of randomness, contructing null hypotheses, spatial point processes, and a teeny bit of R code.
 In the end, I have a tool which (I hope) will be useful to getting real insights into animal behavior (in this case - caribou), but that might be of broader interest as well.
-Perhaps - if I ever get comments to work on this platform - others can suggest better ways to get there.
+Perhaps others can suggest better ways to get there (assuming the comments feature below works!)

 ## The context